JudeQuintana/terraform-main/docs/WHITEPAPER.md

 - and compositional semantics beyond symmetric full-mesh topologies.

 Collectively, this confirms that the IR transform generalizes beyond flat full meshes to asymmetric, hierarchical, and multi-hub routing graphs.
 In compiler terms, Super Router represents the "nested scope + function call" inflection point: it shows that topology domains can be composed hierarchically through well-defined interfaces, establishing the system as a general topology compiler rather than a fixed mesh generator.
 (IPv4-only; no secondary CIDRs; no IPAM.)

+The Super Router evaluation also validates hierarchical security propagation.
+The Super Intra-VPC SG Rules module mirrors the routing hierarchy: security rules are synthesized per hub domain and selectively propagated across the inter-hub boundary, with the paired Transit Gateways treated as a single logical security domain at the IR level.
+This demonstrates that security semantics can be compiled from the same topology structure as routing.

 ⸻